The Department of Spanish at Western Michigan University offers a Master of Arts in Hispanic studies degree with emphases choices in:

 - A general plan of studies encompassing all five areas of emphasis

 In addition, graduate courses are available in foreign language methodology.
-The Master of Arts in Spanish consists of 30 credit hours of course work and normally is completed by full-time students in two years, although some students finish the program in less time.
+The Master of Arts in Hispanic studies consists of 30 credit hours of course work and normally is completed by full-time students in two years, although some students finish the program in less time.

 Since its inception in 1990, the M.A. program has successfully attracted participants from the Caribbean, Central and South America, Mexico and Spain, as well as the United States.
 There are over 30 students in the M.A. program, many of whom hold teaching assistantships.
 Great care is given in preparing and monitoring the classroom performance of students in assistantship roles.
 With the guidance and encouragement of department master teachers, assistants often profit as much from their teaching experience as they do from their own course work.